neurodebian/SciDeployGuide/guide.rst

 Some of them accent on development aspects, some on distribution and deployment.
 Covering all aspects becomes a tedious job requiring the document to grow considerably.
-In this little document we want to touch upon a few aspects which we consider of special importance/use in the domain of scientific software development.
+In this little document we want to touch upon a few aspects which are of special importance/use in the domain of scientific software development.

 References